nolansurmelilab/nolansurmelilab.github.io/_news/ian_UKNC.md

 related_posts: false
 ---

-Congratulations to Ian for having his abstract selected for a talk at the[UK Computational Neuroscience meeting](https://neuralcomputation.uk/program.html)!
+Congratulations to Ian for having his abstract selected for a talk at the [UK Computational Neuroscience meeting](https://neuralcomputation.uk/program.html)!